Trimpsuz/PopcatCheese/README.md

 2) Open console by pressing F12 or CTRL+SHIFT+I
 3) Paste the code from bot.js in and hit enter
 4) Bot progress is logged in console

+With this bot you can get 576 000 clicks in 24 hours if on for the whole 24 hours.